jlu5/SupyPlugins/RelayNext/README.md

-**RelayNext** is a next generation relayer system for Supybot, designed with two-way relays in mind.
+**RelayNext** is a next generation relayer system for Limnoria, designed with two-way relays in mind.
 It is intended as a replacement for the stock Relay plugin, and an alternative to the LinkRelay plugin.

-RelayNext supports relaying between channels with different names, and stores its entries in a database, preventing corruption from being stored in the config.
+RelayNext supports relaying between channels with different names, and stores its entries in a database instead of the configuration, preventing various forms of entry corruption.

 ## Usage